You want smart political talk without the meltdowns?

 They're trying to use the courts to demolish us.

-I endorsed him.
+I endorse him.

-You know, often independents they end up picking the winner of elections, right?
+You know, often independents, they end up picking the winner of elections, right?

 National elections.